pycountry/pycountry/.github/ISSUE_TEMPLATE.md

 # **Please select the type of issue you are creating:**

 - [ ] Bug Report
     - If you're reporting a security issue, please do not disclose it in a public issue.
-Instead, follow responsible disclosure practices and contact us privately at email addresses listed below.
+Instead, follow responsible disclosure practices outlined in the [SECURITY](https://github.com/pycountry/pycountry/blob/main/SECURITY.md) file.
 - [ ] Question
 - [ ] Suggestion / Enhancement Request